alttch/eva3/doc/tutorial/tut_sfa.rst

     sfa-cmd list_remote -p LV

-Let SFA reload the items from the connected controllers every 60 seconds, if the new ones are added in the future:
+Let SFA reload the items from the connected controllers every 60 seconds, if the new ones are added in future:

 .. code-block:: bash